Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

                 self.dims = getattr(self, 'dims', self.mnist_test[0][0].shape)

-.. warning:: `setup` is called from every GPU.
+.. warning:: `setup` is called from every process.
 Setting state here is okay.

 train_dataloader
 ^^^^^^^^^^^^^^^^
 Use this method to generate the train dataloader.
 Usually you just wrap the dataset you defined in ``setup``.

 .. code-block:: python